Certified Lay Ministry

 - measures of effectiveness

-It is understood that the ministry project is the plan for a ministry and that the CLM candidate may not implement the plan until after presenting the project to their cohort.
+It is understood that the ministry project is the plan for a ministry and that the CLM candidate is not likely to implement the plan until after presenting the project to their cohort.

 Some Frequently Asked Questions